 The Nevada State Health Division collects different registration and renewal fees depending on the type of medical marijuana facility:10

 10) How much does it cost to get an agent registration card to work at a medical marijuana dispensary or other establishment?

-The fee to obtain a medical marijuana agent registration card is $75. there is also a yearly $75 renewal fee.11
+The fee to obtain a medical marijuana agent registration card is $75. there is also an annual $75 renewal fee.11

 11) Do dispensaries pay taxes on medical marijuana in Nevada?

 Yes.
 Nevada imposes a two percent (2%) excise tax on each wholesale or retail sale of marijuana and marijuana products.
 This tax applies regardless of whether the purchaser is a medical marijuana establishment or a patient cardholder.

 Note that this two percent excise tax is in addition to any applicable state, local and use taxes.12 Las Vegas medical marijuana attorney Michael Becker gives an example:

 Example: John owns a dispensary in Reno and orders a batch of marijuana brownies from a Henderson edible marijuana production facility for $100.
 But in addition, John would also have to pay a state sales tax (8.1% in Reno), which would come to $8.10 ($100 x .081).
 Finally, John would also pay the medical marijuana excise tax of 2%, which would come to $2.00 ($100 x .02).